dverite/postgresql-functions/README.md

 ### lo_digest
 A plperlu function that returns the digest (hash output) of a large object for any hash supported by perl's Digest module.

+## tsearch/dict_maxlen
+A text search dictionary to filter out tokens longer than a given length.